penten/qbs/README.md

             Updated time.Time
         }

-### Omit some column
+### Omit some columns
 - Sometimes we do not need to get every field of a model, especially for joined field (like `Author` field) or large field (like `Content` field).
-- Omit them will get better performance.
+- Omitting them will give better performance.

         func FindPostsOmitContentAndCreated(q *qbs.Qbs) ([]*Post, error) {
         	var posts []*Post